1999 Arizona Wildcats football team: Game summaries

-Penn State
+at No. 4 Penn State

 Arizona began the season with a trip to Penn State.
 It was the first ever meeting between the Wildcats and Nittany Lions.
-Due to the highly anticipated matchup between the top-5 teams (Arizona ranked third and Penn State fourth), ESPN’s College GameDay came to State College the morning of the game.
+Due to the highly anticipated matchup between the top-5 teams (Arizona ranked third and Penn State fourth), ESPN's College GameDay came to State College the morning of the game.
 It was the first time that GameDay involved an Arizona game.

 In the game, in front of a national television audience (broadcast on ABC), the Wildcats watched as they would be dominated by the Lions in all phases.
-The only bright spot for Arizona was a touchdown scored in the game’s final minute that prevented a shutout.
-The blowout loss ended Arizona’s chances for a national title and dropped out of the top ten polls.
+The only bright spot for Arizona was a touchdown scored in the game's final minute that prevented a shutout.
+The blowout loss ended Arizona's chances for a national title and dropped out of the top ten polls.

 After the game, Tomey said that the team was largely affected by the loud atmosphere at Penn State, turnovers, and poor coaching decisions.
 He also said that it was difficult to beat a team with a legendary coach and that the result would be different had the Wildcats played the Lions at home instead.

-TCU
+at TCU

 After being destroyed at Penn State, the Wildcats stayed on the road for their next game at TCU in another first-meeting matchup.
 In the first half, the story was the same for Arizona, as the Horned Frogs would lead 25-7 at halftime.
 By the second half, Arizona began coming back with touchdowns and took the lead late in the fourth quarter.
 The Wildcats would stop TCU on their final drive to complete the comeback victory, which may have saved the season for Arizona.

+vs Middle Tennessee

-Stanford
+vs Stanford

 After Arizona defeated Middle Tennessee in their home opener in yet another first-meeting game, they hosted Stanford.
 The Wildcats would score first, but would make mistakes that led to the Cardinal pulling away by halftime.
-Arizona made a comeback in the third quarter to cut into Stanford’s lead.
+Arizona made a comeback in the third quarter to cut into Stanford's lead.
 However, in the fourth quarter, the Cardinal broke the game open to give the Wildcats their second loss of the season and jeopardizing their Rose Bowl hopes.
-Also, it was Arizona’s first loss to Stanford since 1990, snapping a six-game winning streak.
+Also, it was Arizona's first loss to Stanford since 1990, snapping a six-game winning streak.
 Stanford would ultimately go on to appear in the Rose Bowl.

-Washington State
+at Washington State

 The Wildcats traveled to Washington State looking to get back into the win column.
 In a back and forth battle with the Cougars, the Wildcats drove to midfield in the final seconds.
 Quarterback Keith Smith threw a Hail Mary pass that was caught in the end zone by receiver Bobby Wade as time expired to give Arizona the wild victory.
-The winning play was known to fans as the “Hail Bobby”.
+The winning play was known to fans as the "Hail Bobby".